Welcome to Pomona Pre-Law Advising at the CDO!

 Pomona's rigorous academic program provides excellent preparation for students and alumni considering law school.
 Students considering law as a career often wonder whether there is a preferred academic track for them.
 Pomona College does not offer a formal pre-law curriculum.
 The American Bar Association and its 203 associated law schools do not require nor recommend any particular undergraduate major or courses for those preparing for law school.

 Pomona students interested in law are encouraged to develop their analytic, reading, writing and speaking skills by taking challenging and varied courses throughout their undergraduate career.
 There is no "preferred" academic major for law school admissions.
-A much more important determinant than academic major in admission to law school is the grade point average.
+A much more important determinant than an academic major in admission to law school is the grade point average.
 It is best to select a major and courses that you will find intellectually stimulating because it is what you will most likely excel in.

 Check out a list of additional online resources to assist you in your law school prep and exploration here.